-The Nehemiah project was launched to provide safe, sanitary and affordable rental housing for low income families.
-The Neighborhood Stabilization Program (NSP) grant, provided through Palm Beach County, has successfully assisted H.A.C.E.R. with acquiring and rehabilitating four rental units located in the West Palm Beach area.
+The Nehemiah House project was launched in 2011 to provide safe, clean, and affordable rental housing for low-income families.
+HACER received a Neighborhood Stabilization grant through Palm Beach County.
+With the County’s assistance, HACER acquired and rehabilitated four rental units located in West Palm Beach.

 Nehemiah II - Lake Worth Place Housing Project